stevearc/qf_helper.nvim/README.md

     default_options = true,    -- Set recommended buffer and window options max_height = 10,           -- Max qf height when using open() or toggle()
     min_height = 1,            -- Min qf height when using open() or toggle()
-    track_location = true,     -- Keep qf updated with your current location },
-  loclist = {                  -- The same options, but for the loclist
-    autoclose = true,
+    track_location = 'cursor', -- Keep qf updated with your current location -- Set to 'true' to sync the real qf index }, loclist = {                  -- The same options, but for the loclist autoclose = true,